marmila/shodan-sec-monitor/README.md

 Currently, targets are specified via environment variables.
 This allows flexible adjustment without changing code.

 - Initially, only a few public resolvers (like Google and Cloudflare) were used as targets for testing.
-- The collector is designed to scale to a **larger set of external targets**.
+- The collector is designed to scale to a larger set of external targets.
 - Targets should be carefully selected to avoid scanning systems not owned by your organization (the collector only uses Shodan's passive API).

 ---